-This Vegetable Stir Fry with eggplant, zucchini, and yellow squash is flavored with plenty of garlic and Oyster sauce!
-See tips in the recipe for making the garlicky vegetable stir fry recipe a bit lower in carbs, or for other vegetables you can use.
+This mixed Vegetable Stir Fry has eggplant, zucchini, yellow squash, and onion all flavored with garlic and Oyster sauce!
+See tips in the recipe for making this garlicky stir fry with vegetables lower in carbs, or ideas for other vegetables you can use.

 PIN the Vegetable Stir-Fry recipe to try it later!